vishnutez/generative-models/README.md

 > Run `noise_schedule.ipynb` to understand the effect of discretization in SDE and its relation with DDPM $\alpha_t$.
 Change `n_steps` to see the deviation.

+> Run `score_function_heatmap_quiver.py` to plot the slider-based score function learnt by a trained diffusion model

 Further explanation: